Workshop Overview

 4th Miami Workshop on Aerosol Science and Technology - Summer School in Winter

-The Center for Aerosol Science and Technology (CAST) at the University of Miami is hosting its 4th Annual Workshop on Aerosol Science and Technology on January 14 to 16, 2026.
-The purpose of this three-day workshop is to learn fundamentals of aerosol science and nanoparticle technology, and promote academic and industrial collaborative opportunities.
+The Center for Aerosol Science and Technology (CAST) at the University of Miami is hosting its 4th Annual Workshop on Aerosol Science and Technology on January 15 to 16, 2026.
+The purpose of this two-day workshop is to learn fundamentals of aerosol science and nanoparticle technology, and promote academic and industrial collaborative opportunities.
 Tutorial session and invited keynote speakers will lead the technical sessions on:

 • Nanoparticle Technology: Synthesis, Characterization and Applications